Resources

 Executive Summary

-In 2024, this movement continued to grow in both reach and impact.
-Alongside our Warrior PATHH partners in the Avalon Action Alliance — GratitudeAmerica, Camp Southern Ground, Big Red Barn Retreat, Travis Mills Foundation, Permission to Start Dreaming Foundation, and Sheep Dog Impact Assistance — we delivered more than 150 programs to over 1,100 members of the military, veteran, and first responder communities.
-We expanded our partnerships and strengthened our ability to bring life- changing support to those who need it most.
+We are deeply honored to be a part of the Avalon Action Alliance.
+Alongside our partners – GratitudeAmerica, Camp Southern Ground, Big Red Barn Retreat, Travis Mills Foundation, Permission to Start Dreaming Foundation, and Sheep Dog Impact Assistance – we are championing a new way forward for our veteran and first responder communities.
+In 2025, this alliance delivered more than 156 programs to 1,213 members of the military, veteran, and first responder communities.
+By working together, we have strengthened our collective ability to bring life-changing support to those who need it most.

-The need for our work has never been greater.
-Suicide rates among actively-serving military members, veterans, and first responders remain alarmingly high, with far too many individuals navigating the hidden wounds of service in silence.
-The stigma surrounding mental health care persists, preventing many from seeking help.
-And for those who do reach out, traditional approaches often fall short of addressing their unique needs.
-At Warrior PATHH, we offer an alternative — a pathway that is rooted in hope, strength, and the evidence-based science of Posttraumatic Growth.
+The need for this work remains urgent.
+Suicide rates among actively serving military members, veterans, and first responders remain alarmingly high.
+Far too many navigate the hidden wounds of service in silence, often because traditional approaches fall short of addressing their unique needs.
+At Warrior PATHH, we offer an alternative – a pathway rooted in hope, strength, and the evidence-based science of Posttraumatic Growth.